Table of content

 Accepted survey response rate benchmarks for 2025 help leaders calibrate feedback efforts against signal reliability and audience engagement.
 Deviation from standard ranges often reflects differences in respondent motivation, survey timing, or channel effectiveness—factors that can be more critical than volume alone when assessing insight validity.

-In 2025, a good survey response rate typically falls between 15% and 30%, with most email, web, and in-app surveys averaging 20% to 25%.
-This range reflects a practical balance between reach, participant motivation, and survey fatigue.
+A good survey response rate in 2025 typically falls between 15% and 30%, with most email, web, and in-app surveys averaging 20% to 25%.
+This range reflects the industry standard for survey response rates and balances reach, participant motivation, and survey fatigue.

 Why is 15–30% the benchmark for a good survey response rate?